Mentoring for new farmers and crofters

 Mentoring support is available to those who have set up or become head of a farming business within the last five years.
 You will need to be registered in Scotland with the Integrated Administration and Control System (IACS) and hold a Business Reference Number (BRN).

-For further information and to apply for free mentoring support please telephone the Farm Advisory Service advice line on 0300 323 0161.
+Should you need further information, or require a hard copy of this form, please telephone the Farm Advisory Service advice line on 0300 323 0161.